Women may have a greenish yellow, frothy, fishy-smelling vaginal discharge with irritation and soreness in the genital area.

 In women, the diagnosis can usually be made quickly by examining a sample of the vaginal discharge with a microscope and identifying the organism.
 If results are unclear, the sample is cultured for several days.

 In men, a sample of the discharge from the end of the penis (obtained in the morning, before urination) may be examined under a microscope and sent to the laboratory for culture.
 Alternatively, doctors sometimes do tests to identify the organism’s unique genetic material (DNA or RNA) using techniques that increase the amount of the bacteria's genetic material.
 These tests are called nucleic acid amplification tests (NAATS).
 These techniques make the organisms easier to detect.

 Occasionally, microscopic examination of the urine detects Trichomonas, but identification is more likely if a urine culture is done.

-Tests for other STDs are usually also done because many people with trichomoniasis also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more or a chlamydial infection Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more .
+Tests for other STIs are usually also done because people with trichomoniasis may also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more or a chlamydia Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more .

-The following general measures can help prevent trichomoniasis (and other STDs):
+The following general measures can help prevent trichomoniasis (and other STIs):